prawnsgamers/prawnsgamers.github.io/kalamala/Rules - Quick Rules.md

     + There must be no occupied spaces directly between the two groups.
  - The player may then push the P-group (move it away from the A-group), or pull the P-group (move it towards the A-group) following four rules:
     + The movement must be along the shared line that defines the groups.
-    + The number of spaces each stone in the P-group is moved by is calculated by the formula: ([number of stones in the A-group]÷[number of stones in the P-group]), which is rounded down if it is not whole.
+    + The number of spaces each stone in the P-group is moved by is calculated by the formula:
+      ([number of spaces] = [number of stones in the A-group] ÷ [number of stones in the P-group]), which is rounded down if it is not whole.
     + Stones in the P-group must not pass through, or land on an occupied space, but can land off of the board.
     + Any stones in the P-group that are pushed off the board are removed from play.